groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 docker container start bas
 ```

-## First initialisation phase
+## First initialization phase

 We are now ready to start the machines for the first time.

-This step starts with an initialisation in two phases : the first using the linux
+This step starts with an initialization in two phases: the first using
-console, and the second with the administration console of the DSAS using https.
+the Linux console, and the second with the administration console of the
+DSAS using https.

-The initial phase is performed from the machine consoles, because before the first
+The initial phase is performed from the machine consoles, because before
-configuration there is no guarantee that the machines will be visible from the outside.
+the first configuration there is no guarantee that the machines will be
-A minimum of configuration from the console for the network configuration is needed
+visible from the outside.
+A minimum of configuration from the console for
-before continuing in a second phase from the DSAS administration interface.
+the network configuration is needed before continuing in a second phase
+from the DSAS administration interface.

 ### Formatting the disks